Channels of the Maldives: Māmalē Kandu

 In the British Admiralty charts it is called Eight Degree Channel.
 It is so named as it lies on the 8-degree line of Latitude, north of the equator.
 Another local name for this channel is Addigiri Kandu.

 This channel appeared in old French maps with the name Courant de Malicut.

 History

 Traditionally the northernmost atoll of the Maldives was Minicoy (Maliku).
 Fishermen from Thuraakunu and from Minicoy often crossed the Maliku Kandu on their boats to visit each other's islands.
 Marriage alliances were common.

 Nowadays Minicoy is a part of India and communication between Minicoy and Maldives by sea is highly restricted.

 Gallhandhoo Kandu

 The channel between Ihavandhippolhu and Thiladhunmathi Atolls.

+Noomaraa Kandu

+The channel that surrounds the island of Noomaraa in Shaviyani Atoll.